 - The Queer Student Union (QSU) at UNR is a student-based political/social group which supports progressive LGBTQIA+ issues.

-- The University of Nevada, Reno started LGBTQIA+ Safe Zone trainings in 2015 and has reached approximately 300 campus allies and growing.
+- The University of Nevada, Reno started LGBTQIA+ Safe Zone trainings in 2015.

 - The Pride Collaborative within The Center: Every Student, Every Story, aims to support the LGBTQIA+ UNR campus community.

 - UNR Residential Life strives to accommodate student's individual requests for safe, inclusive, accessible housing, regardless of students' gender identity or sex assigned at birth.
 Gender Inclusive Housing provides an affirming, safe, and supportive environment for transgender students, gender-nonconforming students, and the larger LGBTQIA+ student community.

 - There are currently 35 all-gender restrooms on the UNR campus, an initiative that advocates are working on greatly expanding.

 - UNR has updated their class roster system to identify students by their preferred names.